Table of Contents_

 What is 11 x 14 paper called?

-11 by 14-inch paper isn’t a standard size for North American paper but would fall between legal (8.5 x 14 inches) and tabloid/ledger (11 x 17 inches).
+11 by 14-inch paper isn’t standard for North American paper but would fall between legal (8.5 x 14 inches) and tabloid/ledger (11 x 17 inches), which is what you’d find on the best 11×17 printer.

 Is A4 paper the same size as legal?